arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 - The optional `cache` attribute allows you to always cache stored values in memory (introduced in v3.9.5, Enterprise Edition only).
 This can improve the query performance if stored values are involved.
+Otherwise, these values are memory-mapped and it is up to the operating system to load them from disk into memory and to evict them from memory.

   See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.
 You can reduce the memory usage of the column cache in cluster deployments by only using the cache for leader shards, see the `--arangosearch.columns-cache-only-leader` startup